jbhopkins/bioxtasraw/docs/source/tutorial/s2_crysol.rst

     *   *Tip:* You can also calculate the theoretical scattering profile from multiple models without fitting against data.
-To do this, uncheck all the data items and calculate the 'blind' theoretical profiles.
+To do this, uncheck all the data items and calculate the 'minimal' theoretical profiles.

     |theory_crysol_results4_png|